 Parkitecture, also known as National Park Service Rustic Architecture, is a type of architecture designed by the National Park Service in an effort to create buildings that harmonized with its natural surroundings.

-The Ahwahnee is one of four National Park Hotels to receive the Class 1 (Criterion) rating from the National Park Lodge Architecture Society including the El Tovar, Yellowstone Inn, and Crater Lake Lodge.
-These magnificent structures should be on any park visitors list of things to see and do in a National Park as they are breathtakingly beautiful and full of grandeur.
+The Ahwahnee is one of four National Park Hotels to receive the Class 1 (Criterion) rating from the National Park Lodge Architecture Society including the El Tovar, Old Faithful Lodge, and Crater Lake Lodge.
+These magnificent structures should be on any park visitor's list of things to see and do in a National Park as they are breathtakingly beautiful and full of grandeur.

 The Ahwahnee Hotel is a unique blend of Art Deco, Native American, Middle Eastern, and Arts & Crafts Movement.